dynamoose/dynamoose/docs/docs/guide/Model.md

 }
 ```

-## dynamoose.Model.defaults
+## dynamoose.model.defaults.set(customDefaults)

-The `dynamoose.Model.defaults` object is a property you can edit to set default values for the config object for new models that are created.
-Ensure that you set this property before initializing your models to ensure the defaults are applied to your models.
+This function is used to set default values for the config object for new models that are created.
+Ensure that you set this before initializing your models to ensure the defaults are applied to your models.

 The priority of how the configuration gets set for new models is:

 - Configuration object passed into model creation
-- Custom defaults provided by `dynamoose.Model.defaults`
+- Custom defaults provided by `dynamoose.model.defaults.set(customDefaults)`
 - Dynamoose internal defaults

 In the event that properties are not passed into the configuration object or custom defaults, the Dynamoose internal defaults will be used.